What do graduates from Beloit College’s Health and Society program do? Here are just a few of the positions that recent graduates hold:

 Human Rights advocate, completed an MPH in Global Health from Harvard.
 While there he participated in a study on violence against women in the Democratic Republic of the Congo.

 Epidemiologist, Centers for Disease Control, completed her MPH in Epidemiology at Emory.
-She went straight to graduate school, and worked with California State Dept of Epidemiology between years of her MPH.
+She went straight to graduate school, and worked with California State Department of Epidemiology between years of her MPH.

 How did she end up here?
 She was a strong student, with great quantitative skills.
 She worked summers with the Center for Gifted and Talented Youth.
 She studied abroad in Thailand, and worked on an environmental improvement project.